 And here, at a glance, are the terms found in our comparison table above:

 - Initial rate.
-The interest rate for the fixed-term part of your mortgage deal.
+The interest rate charged for the introductory period of your mortgage deal – for example, the first 2, 3 or 5 years.

 - Revert rate (SVR).
 This is the standard variable rate that you will switch to after your initial rate ends.